-Dissertation in History of Art and Archaeology: History of Art and Archaeology of Islamic Middle East
+Dissertation In History of Art And Archaeology - History of Art and Architecture of Islamic Middle East

 - Course Code: